 The prevailing global growth culture makes it impossible for us to protect the biodiversity on which all life depends.
 The depth of this cultural barrier, and the resulting injustice is elaborated in this brief article; which also proposes that a wisely worded Charter for Ecological Justice can serve to unite humanity in an aspiration to eliminate global ecological overshoot.
-This concept underpins the submission to the High-Level Advisory Board to the United Nations regarding ‘A Framework for Maximum Mitigation‘.
+There are 2 page and 3 page introductory documents available.
+This concept underpins the submissions to the 2023 global stocktake for the Paris climate agreement, and the Framework for Maximum Mitigation submitted to High-Level Advisory Board to the United Nations in 2022.

 The UN Commons Cluster have justified these ideas in their submission to the High-Level Political Forum 2022.
 Their paper warns us that increasing our GDP aggravates all of the key drivers of human induced ecological damage (see Preface).
 The concluding section talks about the need for socio-economic transformation to address excessive ecological footprint, in order to eliminate the global ecological overshoot and thereby achieve sustainability.
 The UK is offered as an example of a country which operates well over the biocapacity within its borders (300%).
 Using the example of the UK the paper recommends these steps: